Samurai Cop: Production

-Amir Shervan could not afford lighting to shoot at night so the entire film is set during the day.
+Amir Shervan could not afford lighting for night shoots, so the entire film is set during the day.
 Shervan also only had access to a handful of prop firearms, with the same Ruger GP100 and Smith & Wesson Model 15 revolvers reappearing in the hands of multiple characters, whereas Joe's Taurus PT92 pistol is exclusive to a single character.
 Actors also wore their own clothes and drove their own cars.
 Much of the film was shot without sound and done with single takes.
-Shervan had to dub voices months after production but could not get many of the bit part actors to return.
+Shervan had to dub the voices months after production, but could not get many of the minor actors to return.
 Choosing to use his own voice, he warped it in post-production to sound different.
-His lack of ability to do this correctly resulted in ADR with a heavily robotic sound.
-Both lead actors, Hannon and Frazer, also supplied much of the voice over in the looping process.
-Hannon has stated in an interview with Red Letter Media that, "Amir did about 80% of the ADR voices."
-During these ADR sessions, Amir would film much of the necessary pick up shots, all from within the office.
-This is why many of the inserts of Frazer and Hannon in the film seem to be shot from the same corner of an office, which doesn't match with the rest of the location for any given scene.
+His inability to do this correctly resulted in ADR with a heavily robotic sound.
+Both lead actors, Hannon and Frazer, also supplied much of the ADR.
+Hannon has stated in an interview with Red Letter Media that "Amir did about 80% of the ADR voices."
+During these ADR sessions, Amir would film much of the necessary pick-up shots, all from within the office.